Learn more about the vaccines, immunization schedules and what to expect at well child exams.

 †MCV: Teens who received the 1st dose of MCV4 at 11 or 12 years old should receive a booster dose at 16 years old.
 Teens who received the 1st dose at 13 through 15 years old should receive a booster dose at 16 through 18 years old.
 If the 1st dose was given at 16 years or older, a booster dose is not needed.

-We think this information is important.
 As usual, feel free to contact us with any questions or to make an appointment.
 As a reminder, your child needs a physical exam every two years as recommended by the American Academy of Pediatrics.